FERC Form 714 – Annual Electric Balancing Authority Area and Planning Area Report

 There are a lot of reporting gaps, especially for smaller respondents.
 Sometimes these are brief, and sometimes they are entire years.
 There are also a number of outliers and suspicious values (e.g. a long series of identical consecutive values).
 We have some tools that we’ve built to clean up these outliers in pudl.analysis.timeseries_cleaning.

-Because utilities and balancing authorities occasionally change their service territories or merge, the demand reproted by any individual “respondent” may correspond to wildly different consumers in different years.
+Because utilities and balancing authorities occasionally change their service territories or merge, the demand reported by any individual “respondent” may correspond to wildly different consumers in different years.
 To make it at least somewhat possible to compare the reported data across time, we’ve also compiled historical service territory maps for the respondents based on data reported in EIA Form 861 – Annual Electric Power Industry Report.
 However, it’s not always easy to identify which EIA utility or balancing authority corresponds to a FERC-714 respondent.
 See the pudl.output.ferc714.Respondent class for some tooling that we’ve built to address this issue.
 Other code that underlies this work can be found in pudl.analysis.service_territory and pudl.analysis.spatial.

 The pudl.analysis.state_demand script brings together all of the above to estimate historical hourly electricity demand by state for 2006-2020.